mongodb/motor/doc/differences.rst

 Connecting to MongoDB
 ---------------------

-PyMongo's client classes are called :class:`~pymongo.mongo_client.MongoClient` and :class:`~pymongo.mongo_replica_set_client.MongoReplicaSetClient`.
-Motor provides a `MotorClient` and `MotorReplicaSetClient`.

-Motor's client classes do no I/O in their constructors; they connect on demand, when you first attempt an operation.
+Motor provides a single client class, `MotorClient`.
+Unlike PyMongo's :class:`~pymongo.mongo_client.MongoClient`, Motor's client class does not begin connecting in the background when it is instantiated.
+Instead it connects on demand, when you first attempt an operation.

 Callbacks and Futures
 ---------------------